gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

-Maddy had once heard her father say that the mayor was a *very* alpha female, and while some townspeople might grumble that it was time someone with hooves or scales had a turn running things, everyone expected that the mayor would still be standing on that balcony long after all of her fur had finished turning gray.
+Maddy had once heard her father say that the mayor was a *very* alpha female, and while some townspeople might grumble that it was time someone with hooves or scales had a turn running things, everyone expected that the mayor would still be occupying that house long after all of her fur had finished turning gray.

-"We need to talk to you," Mama Roo called up.
+"Mayor Lupus!
+Mayor Lupus!"
+Mama Roo called as she hurried across the square with the three children behind her.
-"It's an emergency.
+"We gotta talk to you.
 There's bots coming!"

 "Bots?
 Where?"